-Shred is a term used to describe very fast, impressive playing.
+Shred is a term used to describe very fast, impressive playing (using a technique called sweep picking).
 It’s most commonly associated with artists such as Yngwie Malmsteen, Steve Vai and metal guitarists like Dimebag Darrell and Zakk Wylde.
-The term is thought to originate from the idea that playing so fast and practising for so long might literally ‘shred’ your fingers.
+The term is thought to originate from the idea that playing so fast and practicing for so long might literally ‘shred’ your fingers.

 Slang for Guitar Parts

-Pots is what many people call the tone and volume knobs on the body of the guitar.
-The term ‘pots’ can refer to the external plastic, or more commonly to the ‘potentiometers’ themselves.
-When potentiometers are turned, the electrical resistance of the circuit is altered, which in turn adjusts either your tone or your volume.
+Pots are the nickname for the tone and volume knobs on an electric guitar (short for ‘potentiometer’).
+When twisted, the electrical resistance of the circuit is altered, which in turn adjusts either your tone or your volume.

 Other Guitar Related Slang

 Another word guitarists often use is ‘rig’.
-‘Rig’ is the term that describes the entirety of a guitarist’s equipment, including which instrument they use, which pedals and which amp.
+‘Rig’ is the term that describes the entirety of a guitarist’s equipment, including instruments, pedals, and amps.
 Guitarists often talk about “adding equipment to their rig,” or ask other guitarists what their ‘rig’ consists of.